joelouthan/Theologicus/src/samuel-1/samuel-1-04.md

 ### The Execution of God: We Cannot Manipulate God

->Philippians 2:12-13 (CSB) Therefore, my dear friends, just as you have always obeyed, so now, not only in my presence but even more in my absence, work out your own salvation with fear and trembling.
+>Philippians 2:12-13 Therefore, my dear friends, just as you have always obeyed, so now, not only in my presence but even more in my absence, work out your own salvation with fear and trembling.
 For it is God who is working in you both to will and to work according to his good purpose.

 We cannot thwart the will of the Almighty God.

 Yet, the church is flirting with the notion that we can somehow coerce or manipulate God into doing our will.
 Like "if you do the right things, God will bless you."
 Or as if if you do the right things, God somehow owes you something.

->Romans 4:2-5 (CSB) If Abraham was justified by works, he has something to boast about — but not before God.
+>Romans 4:2-5 If Abraham was justified by works, he has something to boast about — but not before God.
 For what does the Scripture say?
 Abraham believed God, and it was credited to him for righteousness.
 Now to the one who works, pay is not credited as a gift, but as something owed.
 But to the one who does not work, but believes on him who justifies the ungodly, his faith is credited for righteousness.

 In a way, this is the gospel.
 God Almighty demands sheer perfection--that our good deeds (declared good by him alone) must be done with the absolute perfect motive.
 And that is where we fall short.
 We cannot do anything that would please him.
 We half-hearted do a bunch of good things like not-sin and then we sit around and act like, "Okay, God, give me what I want.
 Where are you?"
 God is in the heavens and ruling over all creation.
 He does everything for his glory and good pleasure.